klh/Plugin_NotifyPush/README.md

 3. Set APNS.pass to the password associated with the certificate you just created. (warning this is cleartext, so don't share this file)
 4. Set device_token to the token for the device you want to send a push to. (you can run the Cordova app / plugin in Xcode and extract the token from the log messages)
 5. Save your changes.
+       Note:There are two gateways to APNS one is sandbox(Developer cer) and another one is ssp(production/distribution cer) please make changes in pushAPNS.rb .
+       The binary interface of the production environment is available through gateway.push.apple.com, port 2195; the binary interface of the development environment is available through gateway.sandbox.push.apple.com, port 2195.

+Example Payload to APNS:

+Localized Formatted Strings
+You can display localized alert messages in two ways.
+The server originating the notification can localize the text; to do this, it must discover the current language preference selected for the device (see Passing the Provider the Current Language Preference (Remote Notifications)).
+Or the client app can store in its bundle the alert-message strings translated for each localization it supports.
+The provider specifies the loc-key and loc-args properties in the aps dictionary of the notification payload.
+When the device receives the notification (assuming the app isn’t running), it uses these aps-dictionary properties to find and format the string localized for the current language, which it then displays to the user.

+Here’s how that second option works in a little more detail.

+An app can internationalize resources such as images, sounds, and text for each language that it supports, Internationalization collects the resources and puts them in a subdirectory of the bundle with a two-part name: a language code and an extension of .lproj (for example, fr.lproj).
+Localized strings that are programmatically displayed are put in a file called Localizable.strings.
+Each entry in this file has a key and a localized string value; the string can have format specifiers for the substitution of variable values.
+When an app asks for a particular resource—say a localized string—it gets the resource that is localized for the language currently selected by the user.
+For example, if the preferred language is French, the corresponding string value for an alert message would be fetched from Localizable.strings in the fr.lproj directory in the app bundle.
+(The app makes this request through the NSLocalizedString macro.)

+Note: This general pattern is also followed when the value of the action-loc-key property is a string.
+This string is a key into the Localizable.strings in the localization directory for the currently selected language. iOS uses this key to get the title of the button on the right side of an alert message (the “action” button).
+To make this clearer, let’s consider an example.
+The provider specifies the following dictionary as the value of the alert property:

+"alert" : {
+    "loc-key" : "GAME_PLAY_REQUEST_FORMAT",
+"loc-args" : [ "Jenna", "Frank"]
+}
+When the device receives the notification, it uses "GAME_PLAY_REQUEST_FORMAT" as a key to look up the associated string value in the Localizable.strings file in the .lproj directory for the current language.
+Assuming the current localization has a Localizable.strings entry such as this:

+"GAME_PLAY_REQUEST_FORMAT" = "%@ and %@ have invited you to play Monopoly";
+the device displays an alert with the message “Jenna and Frank have invited you to play Monopoly”.

+In addition to the format specifier %@, you can %n$@ format specifiers for positional substitution of string variables.
+The n is the index (starting with 1) of the array value in loc-args to substitute.
+(There’s also the %% specifier for expressing a percentage sign (%).)
+So if the entry in Localizable.strings is this:

+"GAME_PLAY_REQUEST_FORMAT" = "%2$@ and %1$@ have invited you to play Monopoly";
+the device displays an alert with the message “Frank and Jenna have invited you to play Monopoly”.

+For a full example of a notification payload that uses the loc-key and loc-arg properties, see Examples of JSON Payloads.
+To learn more about internationalization, see Internationalization and Localization Guide.
+String formatting is discussed in Formatting String Objects in String Programming Guide.

 #### Android/GCM Setup
 [Follow these steps](http://developer.android.com/guide/google/gcm/gs.html) to generate a project ID and a server based API key.